-Deborah James: You Me and The Big C podcast wins top award
+Deborah James: You, Me and The Big C podcast wins top award

 - Published

-Dame Deborah James has been honoured at the British Podcast Awards with You, Me and the Big C named as a winner.
+The podcast hosted by the late Dame Deborah James has been honoured at the British Podcast Awards.

-Focusing on life with and treatment of cancer, it had been hosted by James, Lauren Mahon and Rachael Bland.
+You, Me and the Big C, hosted by James, Lauren Mahon and the late Rachael Bland, focused on life with and the treatment of cancer.

-The podcast champion award is given to a person or show that has broken new ground, using its platform to help grow communities.
+The Podcast Champion award is given to a person or show that has broken new ground, using its platform to help grow communities.

-At the time of her death, Dame Deborah's BowelBabe fund had raised over £7m to fund clinical trials.
+When she died in June, Dame Deborah's Bowelbabe fund had raised over £7m.

-You Me and the Big C co-presenter Lauren Mahon accepted the award, saying: "I don't think there are many podcasts that you could say would be standing up here whose co-hosts are not with them because they have died of the subject matter, but that is why we do what we do.
+Her co-presenter Lauren Mahon accepted the award, saying: "I don't think there are many podcasts that you could say would be standing up here whose co-hosts are not with them because they have died of the subject matter, but that is why we do what we do.

 "We knew it was a risk when we started it and it is something that we will continue to champion."